 - Add any flavoring agents, such as fruits or herbs, to the second container.

-- The mead will be ready to drink in two years, however, the longer you age it the better it will get.
+- The mead will be ready to bottle and drink in two years, however, the longer you age it the better it will get.

 Here are some types of wines to consider experimenting with when making mead.
 Additionally, you may want to create honey blends to find just the perfect flavor for your batch of mead.

 - Acacia is lighter yellow honey produced from the black locust flower.
 One of the sweetest honeys.
 This mead will leave a slight sweet flavor, even in a dry mead, and is a great choice for blending with other varieties.

 - Alfalfa honey is a light amber color and a popular table honey.
 It has a slightly floral flavor with a spiced finish.
 This is a good honey to use when you will flavor your mead since it won’t overpower or conflict with additional flavors.

 - Blueberry Blossom makes a dark rich honey with a tangy nuanced blueberry flavor.
 This honey is great on its own or blended and is quite balanced in richness.

 - Buckwheat honey is a dark variety rich in Iron and antioxidants.
 It’s earthy flavor is similar to maple syrup.
 It is too strong to be used exclusively for mead but blends well with one part buckwheat honey to 3 parts of another variety.
 This study found that adding buckwheat honey to a cup of tea substantially boosted the level of antioxidants in the body.

 - Clover honey is incredibly popular in the United States and very easy to find in the store.
 This honey is a great base for adding additional flavors.
 It also makes a very smooth and clean traditional mead.

 - Eucalyptus honey has a slightly herbal smell and taste that can develop in complexity when aged.
 It does well when fermented on its own, as well as with mild fruits.